-Founded by Barbara McMillan in June 2019, HONNA is a sleepwear brand for women that focuses on the ethical and sustainable production of timeless styles that are not limited to any one season.
+Founded by Barbara McMillan in June 2019, HONNA is a UK brand of sleepwear for women that focuses on the ethical and sustainable production of timeless nightwear that is not limited to any one season.

 As a former stylist of ten years, Barbara was completely in tune to shape and quality.
 Though she loved the feel of luxury pyjamas, she couldn’t find a classic striped set that walked the line between exceptional fit and an affordable price point, so she decided to make one.
 Named after her daughter and the area in which she was living at the time, HONNA was launched.

 The idea for the brand was developed in London, but it’s now run from her cottage in Hampshire following a relocation for a slower, quieter lifestyle.
 The calming effect of the countryside, the surrounding nature and an appreciation for a simpler way of living are a constant source of inspiration for HONNA.

 We began with a striped collection, featuring classic pyjamas in simple one colour designs.
 The cut and fit of every piece is carefully considered to create an oversized but flattering pyjama that looks chic but, ultimately, is as comfortable as possible to sleep in.

 Our ultra-lightweight Indian cotton is chosen specifically for maximum comfort and breathability, allowing them to be worn all year round and, since 2021, all our styles are manufactured in GOTS-certified organic cotton.

 Our organic cotton is then printed using GOTS-certified dyes with our bespoke stripes and prints, before being handmade into our luxury nightwear including pyjamas, nightshirts, nightdresses, robes and short sets.

 Our intention is to consciously create truly comfortable women's nightwear to promote a good night’s sleep and a moment of relaxation at the end of the day.
 It’s about the pure joy of putting on a good pair of pyjamas, which signals switching off.